dsc-courses/dsc106-2025-wi/projects/project2.md

 ## Recommended Data Sources

-To help get you started with this assignment, we’ve provided three possible datasets for you to use, although you're welcome to select any dataset you prefer. **You must use the same dataset for both visualizations**, but you may transform the data differently, use additional data variables, or choose to address a different question for each design.
+To help get you started with this assignment, we’ve provided three possible datasets / dataset collections for you to use. **You must use the same dataset for both visualizations**, but you may transform the data differently, use additional data variables, or choose to address a different question for each design.

 All datasets contain time series data relevant to health, but from different cohort (and species), different time scales, and different modalities.
 Time series analyses in themselves are not critical to exploring the data, but allow for forecasting and windowing of classifier data alongside unsupervised and statistical approaches.